Numbers Odd

 Not that I'm particularly virtuous.
 We use analytics, and retargeting, and all manner of normal marketing awkwardness at the office.
 But this is home.

 The chat suggested goaccess.
 I installed it and it works fine.
 But the numbers don't make sense.
-There is simply no way that 82,522 unique visitors came last week.
 This is not false modesty.
-It simply make no sense.
-So it must be bots, or RSS feeds, or bots reading RSS feeds.
+It makes no sense.

 I don't have a grand conclusion.
 I'm just noting the change, and that I'll figure it out some day.
 In the meantime memories of optimizations past come unbidden to mind.
-I will need to gzip everything; I will need my content types set correction; I will need to cache with proper ETAGs.
+I will need to gzip everything; I will need my content types set correctly; I will need to cache with proper ETAGs.
 So many hours lost to Apache's regexp syntax, and it's not like I can explain the pain to anyone except a vanishing few grayheaded souls like myself.
 Nor was it particularly meaningful work.
 I'm just noting that my soul was forged in Apache config files, setting up virtual hosts, and seeking to do redirects as the new CMS came online, and that these experiences did mean something to me, logged into some server somewhere.

 Loading...